Colour-balanced subgraphs: Embedding bounded-degree (hyper)graphs

 Observe that for $e',e''\in E(K_n)$, the expectation $\E X_{e'}X_{e''}$ depends only on the value of ${s\coloneq|e'\cap e''|\in\{0,1,2\}}$.
 We denote this expectation by $K_s$.
 Similarly to in the proof of \cref{lem:hyper-partition}, for each $s\in\{0,1,2\}$, we let $\sigma_s=\sum_{e,e'\colon|e\cap e'|=s}h(e)h(e')$ and ${D_s=\sum_{|S|=s}(\sum_{e\supseteq S}h(e))^2}$.
 It follows that $\sigma_0 = D_0 - D_1 + D_2$, $\sigma_1 = D_1 - 2D_2$, and $\sigma_2 = D_2$.
 Therefore,

 We now show that $K_0$, $K_1$ and $K_2$ differ by a factor of $n^{-2}(1+\bigO(n^{-1}))$ from $d^2$, $M$ and $Q$, respectively.
 The simplest case is $K_2$.

 To calculate $K_1$, we average $\rho_{ij}\rho_{ik}$ over ordered triplets $(v_1,v_2,v_3)$ of distinct vertices from (not necessarily distinct) vertex parts $U_i$, $U_j$ and $U_k$, respectively.
 In the following calculation, we sum over all ordered triplets (of not necessarily distinct vertices) and subtract the contribution of triplets where $v_1=v_3$.
 Since $\rho_{ii} = 0$ for all $i \in [r]$, this calculation gives precisely the sum over all ordered triplets of distinct vertices.
+Letting $(n)_k$ denote the falling factorial $n(n-1)\cdots(n-k+1)$, we have

 By similar calculations, averaging over quadruplets of distinct vertices that define two disjoint edges, we have

 Now, since $M\geq d^2$ and $Q\geq 0$, it follows that